SchokiCoder/book_modern_c/src/9_comments.md

 This is a simple example with just one extra function but shows what is important for the comment-less style.

 Keep your functions short and make them do just one thing.
 Shorten variable names as much as possible but make them still reasonable.
 At last, one comment is still left for the fall-through of the switch.
-This one needs to stay, to tell everyone that these fallthroughs are wanted.
+This one needs to stay, to tell everyone that these fallthroughs are intentional.